YogeshSingla/LEYc/INSTRUCTIONS.md

 Intended for those who wish to add channels to this repo.

 ## Setup - Install protobuf
 1. You need to add protobuf library in your python distribution.
 The following steps will install protobuf module in python.
-To check if you have protobuf already use:
+To check if you have protobuf already, use:
 ```
 $ python
 >>> import google.protobuf